rakshitbharat/react-native-bluetooth-obd-manager/README.md

     *   Setting to `false` **disables** the inactivity timer and clears the timestamp.
 Your application should call this when *explicitly* stopping its polling loop.

 ## Important Notes

+*   **Initialization Handling:** Components using the `useBluetooth` hook **must** check the `isInitializing` state before accessing any Bluetooth functionality.
+This is critical because:
+    * The `BluetoothProvider` needs time to initialize the native Bluetooth module
+    * Attempting to use Bluetooth functions before initialization is complete may cause errors
+    * Always render a loading state when `isInitializing` is `true`
+    * Only render your main component UI after `isInitializing` becomes `false`

 *   **Native Setup:** Correctly installing and configuring `react-native-ble-manager` and `react-native-permissions` for both iOS and Android is **essential** for this library to function.
 Refer to their official documentation.
 *   **PID Parsing:** This library **does not parse** OBD-II responses.
 Your application needs to implement the logic to convert the string (from `sendCommand`) or byte (from `sendCommandRaw`) responses into meaningful data based on the requested PID and OBD-II standards (SAE J1979).